plone/training/voltoaddons/01-addon-basics.rst

 Addons - a first look
 ---------------------

-Although still in their infancy, 2020 is the year of Volto addons.
+Although still in their infancy, 2020 is the year of the Volto addons.
 The addons configuration mechanism was added to Volto and with it many open source generic addons were published.
-The collective/awesome-volto repo tracks most of them.
+The collective/awesome-volto repo tracks of most of them (submit PRs if there's anything missing!).

-An addon can be anything that a Volto project can be.
+An addon can be almost anything that a Volto project can be.
 They can:

 - provide additional views and blocks
 - override or extend Volto's builtin views, blocks, settings
-- shadow Volto's (or another addon's) modules
+- shadow (customize) Volto's (or another addon's) modules
 - register custom routes
 - provide custom Redux actions and reducers
 - register custom Express middleware for Volto's server process
-- tweak Volto's webpak configuration
-- load Razzle webpack plugins
+- tweak Volto's webpak configuration, load custom Razzle and Webpack plugins
-- and they can even provide a custom theme, just like the Volto project does.
+- even provide a custom theme, just like the Volto project does.

 Basically, anything that a Volto project can do in terms of extending Volto with new functionality, an addon can do as well.